Welcome to the webpage of Embedded Systems Advanced Research and Prototyping (ESARP) Lab & Bioelectronics Laboratory at

 Our research is currently supported by National Institutes of Health (NIH), Strengthening Communities Initiative (SCI) and FedEx Innovation grants.
-We have established collaborations with Special Kids & Families (SKF), and La Bonheur Children’s Hospital at Memphis for our research studies.
+We have established external collaborations with Special Kids & Families (SKF), Le Bonheur Children’s Hospital and Alzheimer’s Association at Memphis for our research studies.
 Due to the highly transdisciplinary nature of our research, we collaborate with researchers from a varied disciplines (Biomedical Engineering, Psychology, Neurology, Physics, Chemistry, Mathematics, educators, and medical professionals) that span across various institutes (UTK, UTHSC, SKF).
 We acknowledge generous donations from Cypress Semiconductor, DRS Technologies, and Smith & Nephew to our lab.

 Frequently used links: